jordaneremieff/asgi-examples/mangum/README.md

 ## Testing the examples

-Below is just one potential way to deploy the application, it uses a [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html) template.
+Below is just one potential way to deploy the application, it uses a [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html) template and is very basic.

 ## Requirements